 - Unknown – what neither you nor your peers see

 The Johari window can be a useful starting point to open up discussion, or as a prompt for self-reflection, on how we see ourselves and how we’re seen by others.
 The aim is to develop the open area either horizontally (into the blind area) by seeking and listening to feedback from your peers or vertically (into the hidden area) through sharing more about yourself.

-There are other techniques for increasing self-awareness, 360 feedback for example.
-And there’s definitely a role that coaching can play.
+There are other techniques for increasing self-awareness and there’s definitely a role that coaching can play.
 One of the descriptions of coaching that I particularly like is from W. Timothy Gallwey in the Inner Game of Work which likens coaching to holding a mirror up so a person can see themselves.
 It makes me think of this Isaac Asimov quote:

 It is the obvious which is so difficult to see most of the time.
 People say ‘It’s as plain as the nose on your face.’
 But how much of the nose on your face can you see, unless someone holds a mirror up to you?

 Are there any other activities or techniques that you’ve come across for increasing self-awareness?